oerg866/win98-quickinstall/BUILDING.md

 The framework must be built on Linux.
 It was tested using Ubuntu 20.04 and 22.04 running natively as well as under **Windows Subsystem For Linux**.

-You must install the following packages:
+You must install the packages below.
+To enable 32-bit Wine to run correctly, multiarch needs to be enabled first:
+`sudo dpkg --add-architecture i386 && apt-get update`

-`build-essential tic python3 python-is-python3 gunzip libuuid wine dd nasm uuid-dev mkisofs zip syslinux automake libtool gettext bison autopoint pkg-config flex`
+`build-essential ncurses-bin python3 python3-pip python-is-python3 wine coreutils nasm uuid-dev mkisofs zip syslinux automake libtool gettext bison autopoint pkg-config flex gzip libtinfo-dev lzop binutils tar`
+(the commands tic, dd, gunzip, and objdump are required and provided by ncurses-bin, coreutils, gzip, and binutils respectively)

 (this might be incomplete, be warned)